Is Pre-training Truly Better Than Meta-Learning?: Statistical Methods

 \subsection{Decision Rule}

-\textbf{Summary of decision rule: } To determine if there was a significant difference between PT vs MAML we computed the meta-test accuracy of the two methods and determined if the difference in terms of the effect size was larger than what is common in machine learning (we use a 1 \% standardized threshold by dividing by the pooled standard deviation \citep{rodríguez2020embedding, li2021universal}).
-If it is larger, we determine there is a significant difference and report which method won by looking at the sign of the effect size.
-Otherwise, if the difference was small according to this threshold, we reported there was no significant difference.
-Note, however, all our tables include the raw effect size differences.
+In addition to using raw effect size values to determine impact of the two training techniques, we also devise a decision rule in accordance with typical machine learning literature. \\ \textbf{Summary of decision rule: } To determine if there was a significant difference between pre-training and meta learning we computed the meta-test accuracy of the two methods and determined if the effect size was larger than what is common in machine learning (we use a 1 \% standardized threshold by dividing by the pooled standard deviation \citep{rodríguez2020embedding, li2021universal}).
+If it is larger, we determine there is a significant difference and report which method is better by looking at the sign of the effect size.
+Otherwise, if the effect size was small according to this threshold, we reported there was no significant difference.
+All our tables include the raw effect size values.

-More precisely, first compute a list of (meta) test accuracies on a batch of few-shot learning tasks for MAML and PT denoted as: $accs_{pt}$ and $accs_{mamli}$, where $i$ denotes the number of inner steps in MAML during (meta) testing.
-Compute the effect size (ES) of the difference of these.
-Compute the threshold $\delta_{1\%}$ by dividing 1 \% by the pooled standard deviation of the current test accuracies, i.e. divide $0.01$ by $std\_pooled(accs_{pt} - accs_{mamli})$.
-Then the decision rule in equation \ref{decision_rule} to determine if to reject the null hypothesis or not.
+More precisely, first compute a list of (meta) test accuracies on a batch of few-shot learning tasks for meta learning and pre-training denoted as: $accs_{meta}$ and $accs_{pt}$.
+Compute the effect size (ES) of these and compute the threshold $\delta_{1\%}$ by dividing 1 \% by the pooled standard deviation of the current test accuracies, i.e. divide $\delta_{1\%} = \frac{0.01}{pooled\_std(accs_{pt}, accs_{meta})}$.
+Then use the decision rule in equation \ref{decision_rule} to determine whether to reject the null hypothesis or not.

 Note, you can also look at the effect size sign to determine which method performed best.
-If the sign is positive, then PT outperformed MAML, otherwise MAML performed better.
-For most of our experiments, we noticed $\delta_{1\%} \approx 0.06$, therefore, an effect size difference with magnitude less than $0.06$ meant there wasn't sufficient evidence to reject the null hypothesis i.e. there wasn't a significant difference between the methods.
+If the sign is positive, then pre-training outperformed meta learning, otherwise meta learning performed better. i.e. there wasn't a significant difference between the methods.
+We refer the reader to the Appendix \ref{sec:es_just} for more discussion of the decision rule.